LordAfterEight/Rotilities/README.md

 # Easy-Rodio-Crate
-Helper crate for Rust to easily use the Rodio audio playback library
+Helper crate for Rust to easily use the Rodio audio playback library by providing helper functions